SPRIME01/homelab-infra/docs/testing_spec.md

 "Refactor my existing Ansible project to use Molecule for testing, following best practices.
 Here's the context:

 * **Existing Setup:**
-    * This Ansible project (homelab-infra) provisions Kubernetes containers(kubernetes operators) using Pulumi.
+    * I have a working Ansible project that provisions Kubernetes containers using Pulumi.
-    * It uses Docker, uv, Python, Kubernetes, and pyproject.toml.
+    * I use Docker, uv, Python, Kubernetes, and pyproject.toml.
-    * Most of the necessary tools are already installed locally or in my virtual environment though your should audit my set up to make sure. check my pyproject file to see what i have installed in the virtual environment and make use of them. let me know when something else shld be installed or edit the pyroject file to add them.
+    * All necessary tools are already installed locally.
     * I have existing bash tests that verify the current state.
     * I already have a pyproject.toml and requirements.txt.
 Please refactor them to work with the new testing setup, without creating new ones, but instead modifying the existing ones.
 * **Desired Testing Framework:**